Lee and Karen Duquette

 the Angel Oak tree

-The two RV Gypsies saw a person sitting on the tree, right beside a sign that said "Please do not climb or carve on the tree".
+Below: The two RV Gypsies saw a person sitting on the tree, right beside a sign that said "Please do not climb or carve on the tree".
 Karen Duquette decided to take a picture just as the person was going to pull a child up onto the tree too.
-Then Lee said, "You really should show respect for the tree and the sign that says do not climb."
+Then Lee Duquette said, "You really should show respect for the tree and the sign that says do not climb."
 So the person got off the tree without saying a word.
 Disrespectful, dumb, self-centered, ignorant, destructive, and a bad influence, are just a few of the words to describe this person.
 The two RV Gypsies hope that this photo is seen by people who know the rude, disrespectful person in the photos below.

 person sitting on the Angel Oak tree